Healthcare at the right time and place

 For general inquiries:

-Advocating for customers’ health and well-being
+Advocating for patients’ health and well-being

 A Community Paramedic is a seasoned 911 paramedic with additional training in preventative medicine, chronic disease management, home safety mitigation, social determinants of health and healthcare navigation/care coordination.